tallnhairydave/LaundryBot/README.md

 # LaundryBot
 ESP8266 based CT Clamp sensor for monitoring washing machine power usage and reporting into HomeAssistant.

-You need ESPHome add-on installed and running in HomeAssistant.
+1. You need ESPHome add-on installed and running in HomeAssistant.
+1. You will need the fonts listed in fonts/readme.txt downloaded and installed in your HA installation in config/esphome/fonts/
 1. Create a new ESPHome node
 1. Update the laundrybot.yaml to suit your OTA and API passwords set during creation of the new node, and your WIFI network settings.
 1. Compile and upload the code to your D1 Mini via serial for the first time from ESPHome.
 Future updates can then be OTA.